Man dies on Black Tooth Mountain

-JOHNSON COUNTY — Tip Top Search and Rescue personnel confirmed a man died after sustaining injuries related to a climbing accident in the Bighorn Mountains this week.
+JOHNSON COUNTY — Tip Top Search and Rescue personnel confirmed a man died after sustaining injuries related to a climbing accident in the Bighorn Mountains.

 Due to the victim’s injuries, Casper Life Flight was notified and immediately responded, and Johnson County Search and Rescue ground crews headed into the area.